2026-07-31 · By Podnikio Team

 - Annual financial statements — filed with the National Statistics Institute and Commercial Register

-- Monthly / quarterly VAT filing if VAT-registered
+- Monthly VAT filing if VAT-registered

-- Annual corporate tax return — filed by March 31 of the following year
+- Annual corporate tax return — filed by June 30 of the following year

 What about Podnikio?